 Greenway Grameen Infra Pvt.
 Ltd.

-Since its inception, Gram Power has stood out because of its innovative technology, and ambitious projects, starting from rural microgrids to one of the country's largest smart meter installation.
-The startup provides cutting edge Smart Grid technologies to address the electrification challenges in developing nations.
+Since its inception, Gram Power has stood out because of its innovative technology, and ambitious projects, starting from rural microgrids to one of the country's largest smart meter installations.
+The startup provides cutting-edge Smart Grid technologies to address the electrification challenges in developing nations.
 The startup has brought smart grids to 30 remote areas in rural India through its Smart Microgrid solution.
 It's now bringing its technology to the national grid by managing power distribution with its technology for India’s biggest private power distribution company.

-Cleantech + Financing + IoT technologies = A million solar roofs
+Clean-tech + Financing + IoT technologies = A million solar roofs

 India’s rooftop solar market is exploding.
 India added more solar capacity in 2016 than all previous years combined.
 The Indian government has an ambitious target of 100GW (~USD 100 Billion) solar capacity deployed by 2022, out of which 40% is the rooftop.
 Today, Oorjan is one of the most innovative and fastest-growing platforms for rooftop solar in India.

 Oorjan directly partners with the best solar brands in India and globally to get volume discounts and pass them on to you.
-Oorjan has direct agreements with nationalized banks to provide low-interest loans for homes, housing societies, businesses, and non-profit institutions.
+It has direct agreements with nationalized banks to provide low-interest loans for homes, housing societies, businesses, and non-profit institutions.

-The Cleantech startups in India is growing year on year, seeking to produce environment-friendly products which should benefit the natural environment by adopting clean production technology and using harmless or less harmful new techniques, energy resources, and technology.
+The Cleantech startups in India are growing year on year, seeking to produce environment-friendly products which should benefit the natural environment by adopting clean production technology and using harmless or less harmful new techniques, energy resources, and technology.
 As such, it is an integral concept in sustainable development.
 India needs to develop green technologies that will help the country to produce cleaner energy and to consume it more efficiently.
-Cleantech startups are seen by the country's leaders as future pillars of the Indian Sustainable Development.
+Clean-tech startups are seen by the country's leaders as future pillars of Indian Sustainable Development.